alphagov/notifications-admin/docs/index.md

 For examples of how to encode and decode JSON Web Tokens, see [authentication.py](https://github.com/alphagov/notifications-python-client/blob/master/notifications_python_client/authentication.py) in the GOV.UK Notify Python client library, or the appropriate [PHP] (https://github.com/alphagov/notifications-php-client) or [Java] (https://github.com/alphagov/notifications-java-client) client library.

-To use a JSON Web Token you need:
+To create a JSON Web Token you need:

 * your service ID – identifies your service
 * your API key (in JSON Web Token terms this is called the client ID) – used to sign tokens during requests for API resources

-Use the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application to find your service ID and create API keys.
+To find your service ID and create API keys, click on **API keys** in the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application.

 <a name="JWT_claims"></a>
 ### JSON Web Tokens: claims